xwausse/SQL-homework/lesson-1/homework/homework.md

 ## Hard
 7. Research and explain the different SQL commands: DQL, DML, DDL, DCL, TCL with examples.
 8. Write a query to insert three records into the Students table.
-9. Create a backup of your SchoolDB database and restore it.
+9. Create a backup of your SchoolDB database and restore it. (write its steps to submit)